-3.12 The Newcastle-under-Lyme and Stoke-on-Trent City Council Core Spatial Strategy (2009) forms the current development plan and sets out the broad planning policy framework for the two areas.
+3.13 The Newcastle-under-Lyme and Stoke-on-Trent City Council Core Spatial Strategy (2009) forms the current development plan and sets out the broad planning policy framework for the two areas.

-3.13 Between 2013 and 2020, Newcastle-under-Lyme Borough Council worked jointly with Stoke-on-Trent City Council to produce a joint Local Plan.
+3.14 Between 2013 and 2020, Newcastle-under-Lyme Borough Council worked jointly with Stoke-on-Trent City Council to produce a joint Local Plan.
 A decision was taken in January 2021 to withdraw from the joint Plan and prepare a new Local Plan for Newcastle-under-Lyme.
 Stoke-on-Trent City Council are anticipated to undertake Regulation 18 consultation in autumn 2025, Regulation 19 consultation in spring 2026 and submission in autumn 2026.

-3.14 Stoke-on-Trent City Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state that it is unable to accommodate unmet housing need from Newcastle-under-Lyme.
-Stoke-on-Trent City Council is identified in the NPPF and PPG as one of the cities where the standard method calculation of LHN includes an uplift of 35%.
+3.15 Stoke-on-Trent City Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state that it is unable to accommodate unmet housing need from Newcastle-under-Lyme.
+At the time of agreement of the SOCG, Stoke-on-Trent City Council was identified in the NPPF and PPG as one of the cities where the standard method calculation of LHN includes an uplift of 35%.
 In providing for LHN based on the cities uplift and in view of Green Belt constraints, the council has stated that there is insufficient housing land supply to provide for any unmet housing need from Newcastle-under-Lyme Borough.
-Stoke-on-Trent City Council at the time of writing has not made a request for Newcastle-under-Lyme Borough Council to accommodate any unmet housing need in relation to the preparation of their new local plan.
+Stoke-on-Trent City Council at the time of writing has not made a request for Newcastle-under-Lyme Borough Council to accommodate any unmet housing need in relation to the preparation of its new local plan.

-3.15 A bilateral Officer Draft Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Stoke-on-Trent City Council.
-A SOCG was prepared in 2022 and this is in the process of being updated to support the submission of the Newcastle-under-Lyme Local Plan.
-Due to the early stage in the preparation of the Stoke-on-Trent City Local Plan the SOCG mainly concentrates on issues relevant to the Newcastle-under-Lyme Local Plan.
+3.16 A bilateral Statement of Common Ground has been agreed between Newcastle-under-Lyme Borough Council and Stoke-on-Trent City Council.
+Due to the early stage in the preparation of the Stoke-on-Trent City Local Plan, the SOCG mainly concentrates on issues relevant to the Newcastleunder-Lyme Local Plan.
 A separate SOCG may be prepared regarding the issues relevant to the Stoke-on-Trent City Council Local Plan at an appropriate time in its preparation process.
 Duty-to-Co-operate discussions will continue regarding cross boundary matters as both Local Plans progress.

-3.16 The following key matters are considered in the officer level draft SOCG :
+3.17 The following key matters are considered in the SOCG :